ncatlab/nlab-content/pages/680.md

 * Ellis, G.J. and Steiner, R. _Higher-dimensional crossed modules and the homotopy groups  of $(n+1)$}-ads. _J.
 Pure Appl.
 Algebra_ **46** (2-3) (1987) 117--136.

 should also be seen as of Dold-Kan type.
-The homotopical applications  considerably generalise results on the [[Blakers-Massey]] Theorem.
+The homotopical applications  considerably generalise results on the [[Blakers-Massey theorem]].

 See also

-* Brown, R. "A philosophy of computing and modelling homotopy types", Aveiro CT2015, ([pdf](http://groupoids.org.uk/pdffiles/aveiro-beamer-handout.pdf))
+* Brown, R. _A philosophy of computing and modelling homotopy types_, Aveiro CT2015,
+ ([pdf](http://groupoids.org.uk/pdffiles/aveiro-beamer-handout.pdf))